Patrik Laine Game Preview: Blue Jackets vs. Bruins

-The Columbus Blue Jackets, including Patrik Laine, are in action Monday versus the Boston Bruins at Nationwide Arena, with the puck dropping at 7:00 PM ET.
-Prop bets for Laine in that upcoming Blue Jackets-Bruins matchup are available, so check out our stats to help you.
+The Columbus Blue Jackets, including Patrik Laine, take the ice Sunday against the Boston Bruins at TD Garden, with the puck dropping at 7:00 PM ET.
+Fancy a wager on Laine?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.